 View and download my thesis at the University of Warwick repository: wrap.warwick.ac.uk/90706/

 My PhD thesis examined horror films made for children, a sub-genre which has been gaining increased popularity in recent years with the release of films such as ParaNorman (2012) and Frankenweenie (2012) but which has received very little critical attention.
 One focus of the research is to begin a discourse in the academy on what the children’s horror film actually is, exploring its place in the history of Hollywood throughout the 20th and 21st centuries and building upon existing scholarship on the history, censorship, and characteristics of children’s cinema.
 The primary focus, however, is to examine the themes inherent in horror films made not only for children, but which are about children and the experiences of childhood.
 By exploring the presentation of childhood themes in the corpus texts, the thesis explores how the fears and experiences of childhood are represented, and are particlarly suited to being represented, using monstrous and frightening elements associated with the horror genre.
 This research was funded by an AHRC Doctoral Award and supervised by Dr Helen Wheatley.

-My past teaching includes Hollywood Cinema and Discovering Cinema, and delivering guest lectures on 'Children's Horror' on the modules Horror and the Gothic in Film and TV and Ethical Beings (run by IATL).
+Past teaching includes National Cinemas, Film History, Hollywood Cinema, Discovering Cinema, and delivering guest lectures on 'Children's Horror' on the modules Horror and the Gothic in Film and TV and Ethical Beings (run by IATL).

 Horror Films for Children: Fear and Pleasure in American Cinema.
 London: I.B.
 Tauris (under contract).

 ‘Frozen Hearts and Fixer Uppers: Villainy, gender, and female companionship in Disney’s Frozen’ in Discussing Disney, ed.
 Amy M. Davis.
 New Barnet: John Libbey Publishing (forthcoming 2018).